senlin/so-clean-up-wp-seo/README.md

 * removes updated nag
 * sets plugin-intro-tour user_meta to true (means done)
 * removes the keyword/description columns on edit Posts/Pages pages
 * removes the overview dashboard widget that was introduced in version 2.3 of the Yoast SEO plugin
+* removes GSC (Google Search Console) nag that was introduced in Yoast SEO 2.3.3

 ## Frequently Asked Questions

 ### Where are the Settings?

+For [v2.0.0](https://github.com/senlin/so-clean-up-wp-seo/milestones/version%202.0.0) we have planned a complete rewrite of the SO Clean Up Yoast SEO plugin which includes a Settings page to enable the user to clean up individual items, instead of the current blanket rule.

-You can stop looking, there is none.
+For now however you can stop looking, there is none yet.
 Activate the plugin to clean up your WordPress dashboard.

+### Can I use SO Clean Up Yoast SEO on Multisite?

+You can, but until further notice you need to activate the plugin on a per-site basis ([see this Github issue](https://github.com/senlin/so-clean-up-wp-seo/issues/4))

 ### I have an issue with this plugin, where can I get support?